MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - The use of IaaS Virtual Machines significantly increases operational costs compared to PaaS services, through management responsibility of the virtual machine and the operating system.
 Managing virtual machines necessitates the frequent roll-out of software packages and updates.

 - Azure provides certain capabilities to increase the availability of Virtual Machines, options are:
-  - [Availability Sets](/azure/virtual-machines/availability-set-overview) can be used to protect against network, disk and power failures by distributing virtual machines across up to fault domains and update domains.
+  - [Availability Sets](/azure/virtual-machines/availability-set-overview) can be used to protect against network, disk, and power failures by distributing virtual machines across up to fault domains and update domains.
   - [Availability zones](/azure/availability-zones/az-overview) can be used to achieve even higher levels of reliability by distributing VMs across physically separated data center within a region.
   - [Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview) provide functionality to automatically scale the number of virtual machines along with capabilities to monitor instance health and automatically repair [unhealthy instances](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-instance-repairs).